 It is important for researchers to determine the research gap we are addressing.
 It sets the urgency of the conduct of the study, as well as gives direction to our academic journey.
 In this article, I have listed down the types of research gaps that Miles (2017) proposes, which emerged from a compendium of literature he collated from various authors.

-Each research method requires different nature of the data to be collected and interpreted as well as analysis or data treatment procedures.
-If the present readings employed a specific methodology and you argue that another approach may give off more substantial recommendations or offer a different lens to investigate the phenomenon at hand, then you are addressing a method and research design gap.
+Each research method requires different nature of the data to be collected and interpreted, as well as analysis of data treatment procedures.
+Suppose the present readings employed a specific methodology and argue that another approach may give off more concrete recommendations or offer a different lens to investigate the phenomenon at hand.
+There, you can determine the research gap by introducing another route to take.

 There you have it!
-Instead of repeatedly saying that “you have not come across any duplicates in your study, you may want to incorporate these terms that mirror the specific type that you are addressing.
+Instead of repeatedly saying that “you have not come across any duplicates in your study, you may want to incorporate these terms that mirror the specific type you are addressing.

 Enjoy doing research!